“Morning Ma! Morning Pa!”

 A scowl stretched across Konstantin’s lips as he leaned in to drink a spoonful of soup.
 There was nothing that riled him up as quickly as the topic of American Imperialism.

-Therefore Kaede decided to soften the mood, if only by a little:
+Nevertheless, a weekday breakfast was no time for political rants.
+So Kaede decided to soften the mood, if only by a little:

 The explosive laughter that came from his father sent spittles of vegetables and soup flying in every direction.